OmegaMadLab/OptimizedSqlVm/README.md

         <td>workloadType</td>
         <td>The kind of workload which will tipically run on this VM.<br>
         It's used to configure various paramters like stripe size, SQL trace flags, etc.<br>
-        <i>This parameter is not yet active in the template</i></td>
+        <i>This parameter is not yet fully functional in the template; it have impacts only on storage configuration.</i></td>
     </tr>
     <tr>
         <td>#ofDataDisks</td>
         <td>Number of managed disks which will host SQL Server data files.<br>
-        Cache will be set to 'ReadOnly' for Premium disks or 'None' for Standard disks</td>
+        Cache will be set to 'ReadOnly' for Premium disks or 'None' for Standard disks.</td>
     </tr>
     <tr>
         <td>dataDisksSize</td>